 COLLABORATIVE MULTI MEDIA PROJECT.

-Playground was a project to immerse children under 3 and those who care for them, in creative activity that is deeply engaging, transformative and high quality.
+Playground was a project that immersed children under 3 and those who care for them, in creative activity that is deeply engaging, transformative and high quality.

 Working as part of a team of six artists we delivered workshops daily in libraries across Kent, for a six months.

 The aim was to pass on to parents and carers confidence and enthusiasm for sustained and creative engagement with pre-school children and explore the potential of a lasting connection with culture and art.

 During the weekly Playground sessions I developed ideas around colour, texture, shape, objects and sensory experiences, this included a week influenced by the Japanese artist Kusama using polka dots, circles and lady birds.
 A further week focused on spiders, exploring line and mark making, with charcoal, tubes and wool.
 Space week included making helmets, costumes and tinfoil aliens culminating in a fashion shoot.
 High points for me were drawing with potatoes dipped in water and lovingly nuturing ‘paper bag birds’ on a luminated nest, of course accompanied by a small crowd of 2 year olds.
 Our sessions only used re-cycled and found materials.